GeekyAnts/flutter-docs-code-samples/flutter-for-reactNative-developers.md

 ## A Brief Introduction to Dart for JavaScript Developers
 [Dart](https://www.dartlang.org/) is an open-source, scalable programming language, for building web, server, and mobile apps.
 It is an object-oriented, single inheritance language that uses a C-style syntax that is AOT-compiled into native and also transcompiles optionally into JavaScript.
 It supports interfaces, abstract classes and strong mode.

-You can play around with the Dart code in the [DartPad](https://dartpad.dartlang.org/).
 ### Entry Point
 While JavaScript doesn't have any specific entry function, Dart (like C) does have an entry function called `main()`.
 ```javascript